Dutch process cocoa: Antioxidants and flavonols

-Compared to other processes, Dutch process cocoa contains lower amounts of flavonols (antioxidants).
-The effect this has on nutritional value is disputed.
-Professor Irmgard Bitsch of the Institut für Ernährungswissenschaft, Justus-Liebig-University Giessen claims that the reduction of antioxidants due to the process is not significant and enough polyphenols and procyanidins remain in the cocoa.
-One study determined that 60% of natural cocoa's original antioxidants were destroyed by light dutching and 90% were destroyed by heavy dutching.
-Natural cocoa has such high levels of antioxidants that even a 60% reduction leaves it high on the list of antioxidant-rich foods.
+Compared with other cocoa-processing methods, Dutch process cocoa contains lower amounts of flavonols, a class of antioxidants.
+The effect of this reduction on nutritional value is disputed.
+Irmgard Bitsch of the Department of Nutritional Science at University of Giessen has stated that the reduction of antioxidants from Dutch processing is not significant and that enough polyphenols and procyanidins remain in the cocoa.
+By contrast, one study reported that light dutching destroyed 60% of natural cocoa’s original antioxidants, while heavy dutching destroyed 90%.
+Another analysis suggested that, because natural cocoa has high antioxidant levels, even a 60% reduction may leave Dutch cocoa among antioxidant-rich foods.